the-guitarman/club_homepage/README.md

     - [ ] show a list of last matches, one for each active team
     - [ ] show a list of next matches, one for each active team
   - [ ] Back Office

+# Help & Donation

+Better ideas and solutions are gladly accepted.
+If you want to donate this project please use this link: https://paypal.me/guitarman/5